SpineEventEngine/logging/README.md

 Please note, only one backend implementation should be present in the runtime.
 Two or more backends will cause an exception because the logging framework will not be able to understand, which one should be used.
+The default backend doesn't count here.

 ## Logging contexts